phoboslab/jsmpeg/README.md

 player.stop();

+// If you pass 'seekable: true' in the options, you can seek to a specific frame
+// or time in the video.

+var player = new jsmpeg('file.mpeg', {canvas: canvas, seekable: true});

+player.seekToFrame(1200); // Seek to intra frame before frame 1200
+player.seekToTime(20); // Seek to intra frame before 20sec

+// seekToFrame() and seekToTime() only seek to the closest, previous intra frame by
+// default.
+If you want to seek to the exact frame or time, pass 'true' as second
+// parameter.
+// Depending on the input video, this can be potentially slow, as jsmpeg has
+// to decode all frames between the previous intra frame and the seek target

+player.seekToFrame(1200, true); // Seek to frame 1200 exactly

 // An 'onload' callback can be specified in the 'options' argument var mpegLoaded = function( player ) {
 	console.log('Loaded', player);